-Mission Goal: To implement the new K-2 RE Diocesan Curriculum.
+Mission Goal: To implement the new 3-6 RE Diocesan Curriculum.

-The school has been able to embed the new K-2 RE Curriculum successfully.
+The school has been able to embed the new K-2 and introduced the new 3-6 RE Curriculum successfully.

 We also led staff spirituality in an understanding of the Diocesan Catholic Charter.